The Many Ways We Can Help

 Small group tutoring occurs when a tutor leads a single session with a group of up to 3 students.
 Students must be enrolled in the same course with the same instructor and must need assistance with the same material.
 Generally, students schedule a group tutoring session together.
-However, individual students could schedule a group session with the understanding that other students from the same course may be added to it.
+However, individual students can schedule a group session with the understanding that other students from the same course may be added to it.

 Small group tutoring is based on collaborative learning principles where all members, guided by a tutor, are responsible for sharing their knowledge.
 Group tutoring sessions are 60 minutes long.

 Walk-in services are one-on-one or small group tutoring sessions in various departments within each college.
 Walk-ins are offered in a designated place in the department where 2-4 tutors are available at specific days/times during each academic semester.
-The students who seek tutoring assistance are served on a first-come-first-served basis.
+The students who seek tutoring assistance are served on a first-come-first-serve basis.
 Walk-in tutoring sessions are typically 30 minutes long.

 This service is designed to assist the faculty interested in embedding tutors in their courses which are either project (curriculum) based or problem based.

 SI sessions are facilitated by a trained tutor as an SI leader, and are designed to supplement, not replace class lectures.
 SI sessions are interactive and collaborative.
-The goal of Supplemental Instruction is for students to be able to integrate how to learn with what to learn.
+The goal of Supplemental Instruction is for students to be able to integrate “how” to learn with “what” to learn.
 Attendance is generally voluntary.